Racing While On Your Period

 Jun 22, 2021Really uterus, today?!
 Waking up on race day with your period may make you curse the triathlon gods.
-However, Feisty Team Head Coach Miranda Bush wants you to know that you can perform at your best at any point in your cycle.
+However, Feisty Team Head Coach Miranda Bush wants you to know that you can perform your best at any point in your cycle.
 In fact, racing on your period could even make you feel #blessed.

 Text By Miranda Bush